Table Salt Is A Compound Or Element

 FAQ

 Q: Can I use salt substitutes to reduce my sodium intake?
 A: Salt substitutes, which typically contain potassium chloride, can help reduce sodium intake.
-However, they may not be suitable for everyone, especially those with kidney problems or those taking certain medications.
+Still, they may not be suitable for everyone, especially those with kidney problems or those taking certain medications.
 Consult with a healthcare professional before using salt substitutes.

 Q: How much salt should I consume daily?
 A: Health organizations recommend limiting sodium intake to less than 2,300 milligrams per day for adults.
 This is equivalent to about one teaspoon of table salt.